Zlocrax/KALI-NETHUNTER-2024/README.md

 Any questions feel free to ask.

-btw you will not find a better way to install NH as kali broke the nethunter code 2023 my way the rooted way is now one of the only ways as of 2024 with 0 errors 0 bugs 0 stress I have spent hours repairing nethunter putting the Pieces together to get it working again of my own free will so Everyone can have access to a linux  distro no matter if your Device is rooted or not and best part about it it doesnt touch your main OS so enjoy my freinds
+A better way to install NH as kali broke the nethunter code 2023 my way the rooted way is now one of the only ways as of 2024 with 0 errors 0 bugs 0 stress I have spent hours puzzling the Pieces together to get it working again of my own free will so Everyone can have access to a linux distro no matter if your Device is rooted or not and best part about it it doesnt touch your main OS so enjoy my freinds

 With thanks to https://github.com/EXALAB and https://github.com/gujjwal00 who without them this wouldn't be possible